Zipcoder/reveal-slides.tcus/md/big_data/intro-to-sql.md

 ### Seeding a Database: INSERT

-Puts data into a table.

-Inserts will generally have 3 parts
+`INSERT` puts data into a table.
+Inserts will generally have 3 parts:

 - Reference to the table you want to insert into
 - The columns you want to fill